 While SI practitioners are often trained in “myofascial release” techniques, a range of techniques may be applied in service of the goals of the SI process.
 The amount of pressure used may vary greatly.
 A practitioner may use touch that is lighter or heavier, slow-moving or still, depending on therapeutic intent and your preferences.
 You may be asked to move as pressure is applied, or to stand, move around, and notice your experience during the session.
 While working with your practitioner, you may experience a variety of sensations ranging from warm and pleasant to mild discomfort.
 Your feedback will allow your practitioner to adjust their pressure accordingly—the pace of the session is always under your control.

 Structural Integrators emphasize movement education in their practices, to varying degrees.
 Your practitioner can help you become aware of your habitual ways of holding and moving your body and help you explore easier, more natural ways of being.
 Movement education might address your habits of standing posture, breathing, walking, sitting, or any specialized movements you might perform in your daily life.

 Usually, Structural Integration is performed over an initial series of ten to thirteen sessions that systematically address your body as a whole, with each session building upon the previous.
 SI practitioners often tailor their approach to address individual needs and preferences.
 After your initial series, you might continue to work with your Structural Integrator to further support your goals.

-I no longer offer full SI series but do use the techniques on a regular basis.
-My daughter Angela Donovan is very well trained and offers the full series.
+I now only offer full SI series to sensitive women who appreciate a lighter touch.
+My daughter Angela Donovan is very well trained and is more suited to working with men and fit, strong clients.
 You can contact her at https://www.structuralbalance.co.uk She also runs a membership site listing SI Practitioners Worldwide at www.si-directory.com